Concordium/concordium.github.io/source/smart-contracts/general/contract-module.rst

 nondeterministic when it comes to treatment of NaN.

-The restriction applies statically, meaning that smart contracts cannot contain floating point types, nor can it contain any instructions that involve floating point values.
+The restriction applies statically, meaning that smart contracts cannot contain floating point types, nor can they contain any instructions that involve floating point values.